JavlonAbdumannopovv/react-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 219. ### Do I need to keep all my state into Redux?
 Should I ever use react internal state?
-     It is up to the developer's decision, i.e., it is developer's job to determine what kinds of state make up your application, and where each piece of state should live.
+     It is up to developer decision. i.e, It is developer job to determine what kinds of state make up your application, and where each piece of state should live.
 Some users prefer to keep every single piece of data in Redux, to maintain a fully serializable and controlled version of their application at all times.
 Others prefer to keep non-critical or UI state, such as “is this dropdown currently open”, inside a component's internal state.

      Below are the thumb rules to determine what kind of data should be put into Redux
      1. Do other parts of the application care about this data?